ChristianMinich/webtech_project/README.md

 QuizDuell is a Node.js web application built with Express that allows users to play an interactive quiz game.

+## Haverland suggested improvements
+:heavy_check_mark: -> implemented
+- Save avatar inside JWT instead of using middleware :heavy_check_mark:
+- Design a feature to provide feedback on the website indicating whether a question has been answered correctly or incorrectly. :heavy_check_mark:
+- NOTICE: Fixed Springer achievement :heavy_check_mark:

 ## Features

 - Multiple-choice questions with options